unoplatform/uno/doc/articles/silverlight-migration-landing.md

 Enter Uno Platform.
 Hello “Rich Internet Applications (RIA)” again!

-There are 47 pages of Silverlight migration documentation to help you with migration – accompanying source code, techniques and considerations you need to make when migrating your Silverlight application.
+There are a number of pages of Silverlight migration documentation to help you with migration – accompanying source code, techniques and considerations you need to make when migrating your Silverlight application.

 ## Table of contents: